owncloud/ios-app/enterprise/resign/README.md

 - Get the name of your signing certificate.
 In most cases this will be named `iPhone Distribution: YOUR COMPANY`.

+## Associated Domains

+Create a text file containing a list of line-break separated domain names (FQN) and name it `domains.txt`.
+This file is expected to be found in the same folder where provisioning profiles are stored.
+Currently only domains of type `applinks` are supported (others being `webcredentials` and `appclips`).

 ## Instructions

 1. Rename your `.ipa` file to `unsigned.ipa`